-In UAE, everything is bigger and better.
-UAE is a country that loves to think of challenges and figure out ways to meet or surpass them.
-And, on that note we aren’t amazed at the number of World’s Firsts this country has proudly bagged.
-While you sure know that UAE is home to the world’s tallest building- the Burj Khalifa, there are other records the country has proudly bagged.
-Here are Z UAE world records you probably never knew about!
+In Dubai, everything is bigger and better.
+Dubai is a country that loves to think of challenges and figure out ways to meet or surpass them.
+And, on that note, we aren’t amazed at the number of World’s Firsts this country has proudly bagged.
+While you sure know that Dubai is home to the world’s tallest building- the Burj Khalifa, there are other records the country has proudly bagged.
+Here are 5 Dubai attractions that have set World Records you probably never knew about!
 Read on!

 1. The World’s Deepest Pool – Deep Dive, Dubai

 If you ever dreamed or dared of exploring an underwater world, here’s your chance.
-The World’s deepest pool is now here in Dubai.
-Deep Dive Dubai, is the stunning new dining venue opened in Nad Al Sheba and its also home to the world’s deepest pool.
+The World’s deepest pool is nowhere in Dubai making it to the list of UAE’s World Records.
+Deep Dive Dubai, is the stunning new dining venue opened in Nad Al Sheba and it’s also home to the world’s deepest pool.
 The pool is open to the public five days per week.

 Would you dive in?
 Click here for more details.

 The longest driverless metro line is the Dubai Metro Red Line which is 52.1 km in length.
 Dubai Metro’s second line, Greenline is 22.5 km which when combined with the Red Line will make it longer than the Vancouver Skytrain.
 Cool, right?

 4. The Largest Picture Frame

 The Dubai Frame is an architectural landmark in Zabeel Park, Dubai.
 It has been described as “the biggest picture frame on the planet” with a height of 150 meters, costing AED 230 million.